Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Experiments

 We evaluated the pretrained models with fine-tuning on IN-1k and ADE20K, as described in \cref{s:results-ft}.
-Bootleg performed best for full fine-tuning on IN-1k with 100\% or 1\% (low-shot) of the training data, although the margins are smaller than for the probing evaluation because the models are trained further.
+Bootleg performed best for full fine-tuning on IN-1k with 100\% or 1\% (low-shot) of the training data, although the margins are smaller than for probing because the models are trained further using a strong training methodology optimized for MAE.
 For LoRA fine-tuning on IN-1k and full finetuning on ADE20K, Bootleg performs best for ViT-S and B, and data2vec best for ViT-L.

-We evaluated the pretrained models on the Visual Task Adaptation Benchmark (VTAB) \citep{Zhai2019_VTAB}, as described in \cref{s:vtab}.
-Our results show Bootleg models excel at representing naturalistic images (those corresponding to the IN-1k pretraining domain) and specialized imagery (\eg{} satellite and medical images), but are less performant on synthetic images (\eg{} Clevr, dSprites).